In Los Angeles, the sight of homelessness is all too common.

 With a public-health crisis unfolding in real time, UCLA students, researchers and faculty are taking action to apply knowledge and confront homelessness where it’s happening.

 Bringing knowledge to the streets

 On a typical evening, medical students work with patients one-on-one, registering them, asking questions and taking detailed notes.
 They check blood pressure and dispense medication, and when confronted with serious health issues, arrange transportation to a nearby hospital or health clinic.
-At a table nearby, UCLA law students and an advising attorney help clients navigate eviction notices, court appearances and other issues.

 For the volunteers, the Mobile Clinic offers a valuable opportunity for hands-on training and experience.
 For the patients and clients in the community, the knowledge and services provided by the Mobile Clinic are invaluable.

 Fostering recovery through public psychiatry

 Mental illness can make it very difficult for homeless individuals to take advantage of programs and services.
 Responding to this tragic catch-22, UCLA psychiatry students are embracing a hands-on approach to mental health and homelessness.